-SB-2804-G1A3 Snapshot-on-the-box captures the instant state of data in the target volume in a logical sense.
+SB-3164E-G1A3 Snapshot-on-the-box captures the instant state of data in the target volume in a logical sense.
 The underlying logic is Copy-on-Write -- moving out the to-be-written data to certain location whenever a write action occurs since the time of data capture.
 The certain location, named as snap UDV, is essentially a new UDV, which can be attached to a LUN thus provisioned to a host as a disk just like other ordinary UDVs in the system.
 Rollback function restores the data back to the state of any point in time previously captured for whatever unfortunate reason it might be (e.g. virus attack, data corruption, human errors and so on).
 Snap UDV is allocated within the same VG in which the snapshot is taken, we suggest to reserve 20% of VG size or more for snapshot space.
+Please refer to Figure 4.4.1 for snapshot concept.

-NOTE: Snapshot /rollback features need 512MB RAM at least.
+Snapshot /rollback features need 512MB RAM at least.
 Please also refer to RAM certification list in Appendix A.

-4.4.1 Create Snapshot Volume
+4.4.1 Create snapshot volume